aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/01_inputoutput.md

 to mimic gas-phase conditions but critic2 treats the molecule in the same way as a crystal, converting the atomic coordinates to "crystallographic" coordinates inside the supercell.
 In the output, critic2 shows the dimension of this cell in bohr and angstrom, and the number of atoms and electrons in the molecule.
 Keywords are available in the [MOLECULE](/critic2/manual/molecule/#c2-molecule) keyword and environment for changing the size and shape of the encompassing cell.

-After that comes the list of atomic species (same as in a crysatl) and the list of atoms in Cartesian coordinates (angstrom and referred to the same origin as in the input):
+After that comes the list of atomic species (same as in a crystal) and the list of atoms in Cartesian coordinates (angstrom and referred to the same origin as in the input):
 ~~~
 + List of atomic species:
 # spc  Z   name    Q   ZPSP
    1   8     o     0.0  --
    2   1     h     0.0  --

 + List of atoms in Cartesian coordinates (ang_):
 # at         x                y                z         spc  name    Z     dnn
    1     0.0000000000     0.0000000000     0.1188820000   1     o     8    0.9622
    2     0.0000000000     0.7566530000    -0.4755290000   2     h     1    0.9622
    3     0.0000000000    -0.7566530000    -0.4755290000   2     h     1    0.9622
 ~~~
-The list of atoms in crysatllographic coordinates is not given when the structure is a molecule.
+The list of atoms in crystallographic coordinates is not given when the structure is a molecule.
 Likewise, symmetry is not used in a molecular system and hence there is no need for a list of atoms in the asymmetric unit.
 All atoms in a molecule have multiplicity 1.